Here’s the

 Well, to answer that question,

-I have to use some words.
+I need to use some words.

 POOF